Tony Carter (cornerback)

 Tony Lamar Carter Jr. (born May 24, 1986) is an American football coach and former cornerback.
 He is the head football coach for Central State University, a position he has held since 2025.
 He also coached for Jacksonville, Southern Illinois, Southeastern, the Oakland Raiders and Detroit Lions of the National Football League (NFL), and the Orlando Guardians of the XFL.
 He played college football for Florida State and professionally for the Denver Broncos, New England Patriots, Minnesota Vikings, Indianapolis Colts, and New Orleans Saints of the NFL.

 Early life

-Carter attended Mandarin High School in Jacksonville, FL, where he played football as a cornerback, quarterback, and wide receiver along with Running Back Johnny Hunt.
+Carter attended Mandarin High School in Jacksonville, Florida, where he played football as a cornerback, quarterback, and wide receiver along with Running Back Johnny Hunt.
 As a senior, he had four interceptions, two blocked kicks, and five touchdowns and earned third-team all-state honors.
 He was rated the second best cornerback in the nation by Rivals.com.
 Carter was a member of the East Squad in the 2004 U.S. Army All-American Bowl.
 He also participated in track and field, reaching the state finals in the 110-meter hurdles as a junior.